Nancy Langhorne Astor Scholarships Trust Bursaries

 - Be under the age of 25 years on the date of their application.

 Travel and other expenses deemed part of a student’s programme requirements are not eligible for a bursary.
-An applicant may receive only one bursary during the period of their studies.

 Should you have any questions about applying for the Nancy Langhorne Astor Scholarships Trust Bursary, please contact firstname.lastname@example.org.